RSS

 Implementation of cloud services on the Provider side

-Practical effect of NFV/SDN implementation for B2B client
+Practical effect of NFV/SDN implementation for B2B customer

-• Reduce the cost of maintaining your own network functions and IT systems by moving them to the operator's side
+• Reduce the cost of maintaining your own network functions and IT systems by transferring them to the "side" of the operator

-• Access to the Services in 24/7 mode even when the physical location of the office is changed
+• Access to the Services in 24/7 mode even when changing the physical location of the office

-• Access the Services in a minimum amount of time when connecting an additional office
+• Access to the Services in the minimum time when connecting an additional office

-• Possibility of service test operation without the need to implement it
+• Possibility of Test operation of the service without the need for its implementation

 Practical effect of implementing NFV/SDN for the provider